Kettlebells for Beginners — A Complete Guide

 - Skipping warm-up — kettlebells load the shoulders and lower back explosively.

-- Training on a rubber floor — dropping onto a hard surface will break the kettlebell and the floor.
+- Training on a rubber floor — dropping it on a hard surface will break the kettlebell and the floor.

 - Light — for press, get-up, technical exercises